Hassanawi/Email-sender-with-attachments/README.md

 # Email-sender-with-attachments

-Download Certificates sender.zip file extract the zip file
+1-Download Certificates sender.zip file

+2-extract the zip file

-fill the excel sheet with names and emails
+3-Fill the excel sheet with names and emails

-Place all your certificates in attachment folder run the .exe file
+4-Place all your certificates in attachment folder

+5-Run the .exe file